3D Hand Pose Estimation in Everyday Egocentric Images: Experiments

-\boldparagraph{Leaderboard evaluation} On the public \arctic leaderboard, our method achives the best hand pose results compared to other submissions.
-These submissions consist of both convolutional (\eg ArcticNet-SF, DIGIT-HRNet, HMR-ResNet50) and transformer models (\eg RWTH-CVG).
+While all of our earlier experiments are conducted in controlled settings, we also present a system-level comparison to other past methods, specifically to methods submitted to the ARCTIC leaderboard (as of July 13, 2024), and with the publicly released models of FrankMocap~\cite{rong2020frankmocap} and HaMeR~\cite{pavlakos2023reconstructing}.

-\boldparagraph{3D Evaluation on AssemblyHands} From the results in~\Tableref{tab:assembly_results}, we observe a similar trend as before, with our model achieving the best 3D and 2D hand pose scores.
-Note that our evaluation setting is different than the AssemblyHands leaderboard since we do not consider access to ground truth depth of the root joint.
-This is because this privilege information is not available in in-the-wild settings.
+\boldparagraph{ARCTIC Leaderboard} Our method achieves the best 3D hand pose on the egocentric split, compared to recent state-of-the-art convolutional (\eg ArcticNet-SF, DIGIT-HRNet, HMR-ResNet50) and transformer (\eg JointTransformer) models (as of July 13, 2024).
+However, it is not possible to do a detailed comparison since most of these models are not public.